 Discussion on North Patuxent Continues

 Committee members resumed talking about plans for apartments along North Patuxent Road, and said they hoped to see additional designs from the developer next month.

-Elm Street Development has proposed about 50 apartments along North Patuxent Road near Becknel Avenue, but the project continued to draw the ire of nearby residents and historic preservationists in attendance Tuesday.
+Elm Street Development along North Patuxent Road near Becknel Avenue, but the project continued to draw the ire of nearby residents and historic preservationists in attendance Tuesday.